 The CDC recommends quarantining if you have been in close contact (within 6 feet of someone for a total of 15 minutes or more) with someone who has COVID-19, unless you have been fully vaccinated.
 People who are fully vaccinated do NOT need to quarantine after contact with someone who had COVID-19 unless they have symptoms.

 What to Do If I Am Sick

-If you are sick with COVID-19 or think you may have COVID-19, please follow the CDC's guidelines.
+If you are sick with COVID-19 or think you may have COVID-19, stay home and follow advice from your health care provider and the CDC's guidelines.